 While these questions are simple, many business owners have yet to list out all their vendors, suppliers and operating expenses that will appear regularly in their balance sheet.
 In order to project cash flow accurately, these key accounts must be documented.
-Once these transactions are documented, we recommend that the business owners take the following steps: - possible.
+Once these transactions are documented, we recommend that the business owners take the following steps:

+- 1. Understand when, how, and why money flows in and out of your business. - 2.
+Negotiate the terms of your payables, extending payment deadlines where possible. - 3.
+Negotiate the terms of your receivables, creating small incentives for early payment. - 4.
+Leverage commercial credit cards that offer 30-40-day float before charging interest. - 5.
+Set up different bank accounts for daily operating expenses, payroll, and excess cash. - 6.
+Check your bank accounts daily to ensure you are protected from fraud.

-Mitigating Risk and Finding Support Many banks offer commercial financial consulting services and fraud-prevention products.
+Mitigating Risk and Finding Support

+Many banks offer commercial financial consulting services and fraud-prevention products.
 All divisions of HTLF have accounts with Positive Pay, which enables clients to review a payment before the bank releases the funds to a recipient.
-In addition, ACH banking and twofactor authentication help minimize the risk of fraud.
+In addition, ACH banking and two-factor authentication help minimize the risk of fraud.

 New business owners have a steep learning curve, but finding financial guidance can help them prevail.
 Surround yourself with trusted advisors like a banker and an accountant to help you understand cash flow, operating expenses and red flags for fraud.
 These resources are incredibly valuable as you start your new business and continue to grow.

-We take pride in helping our commercial clients achieve their dreams and look forward to learning about your dreams by helping you achieve your business' financial goals. 🔺 1.
-Understand when, how, and why money flows in and out of your business.
-2. Negotiate the terms of your payables, extending payment deadlines where 3.
-Negotiate the terms of your receivables, creating small incentives for early payment.
-4. Leverage commercial credit cards that offer 30-40-day float before charging interest.
-5. Set up different bank accounts for daily operating expenses, payroll, and excess cash.
-6. Check your bank accounts daily to ensure you are protected from fraud.
+We take pride in helping our commercial clients achieve their dreams and look forward to learning about your dreams by helping you achieve your business' financial goals.

-ls your business credit card truly optimized for your unique needs?
-As your banking partner, we are committed to providing tailored solutions that boost your bottom line and maximize your potential.
-Earn more with our rewarding card programs that can be tailored to your purchasing habits.
-0% intro Annual Percentage Rate (APR) for the first 12 months from the date of account opening.
-After first 12 months, the APR will be 18.00%.
-This APR will vary with the market based on the Prime Rate THIS OFFER SUPERSEDES ALL PRIOR OFFERS.
-Rates and fees are accurate as of 04/26/2024 and are subject to change.
-Balance Transfers: Total balance transfers may not exceed the credit limit assigned.
-Balance transfers do not qualify for the Rewards Program.
-You may not transfer an existing balance on any account issued by HTLF Card Services or any of its affiliates.
-Contact banker for full Small Business Credit Card disclosures 5% Cash Back Rewards on the first \$10,000 net spend annually at office supply stores.
+25% Cash Back Rewards on the first \$10,000 net spend annually at office supply stores.
 2% Cash Back Rewards on the first \$20,000 combined net spend annually between restaurants and gas.

 Spend over this amount will receive 1% Cash Back Rewards on net purchases.
 Points can be redeemed for a credit to your credit card account or deposit account held at a domestic United States Financial Institution.
 Minimum point redemption amount applies.
-Review the program's terms and conditions at scorecard rewards.com or call ScoreCard Customer Service at 1-800-854-0790.
+Review the program's terms and conditions at scorecardrewards.com or call ScoreCard Customer Service at 1-800-854-0790.
 The program's rules can change at any time without notice.
-Void where prohibited or restricted by law Normal underwriting guidelines apply.
+Void where prohibited or restricted by law.

+Normal underwriting guidelines apply.
 See banker for details.
 Credit Cards are issued and serviced by HTLF Bank d/b/a HTLF Bank Card Services.
 Contact your banker for full account disclosures.
-Geographic restrictions may apply
+Geographic restrictions may apply.

+HTLF Bank is Member FDIC

-Commercial ONE Card Empower your business, gain a strategic advantage, earn as you transact - enjoy seamless success!
-Streamline AP Process Scalable solutions integrated with your processes to drive efficiency Mitigate Payment Fraud Reduce cost and fraud risk by minimizing check payments Optimize Working Capital Pay vendors now, and pay us when your statement is due Get Paid to Grow Earn revenue share on your card purchases
+Commercial ONE Card

+Empower your business, gain a strategic advantage, earn as you transact - enjoy seamless success!

+Streamline AP Process

+Scalable solutions integrated with your processes to drive efficiency

+Mitigate Payment Fraud

+Reduce cost and fraud risk by minimizing check payments

+Optimize Working Capital

+Pay vendors now, and pay us when your statement is due

+Get Paid to Grow

+Earn revenue share on your card purchases

+Business Card

+Strike the perfect balance between growing your business and maintaining an optimal level of working capital.

+No Annual Fee

+O% APR1

+for first 12 billing cycles on purchases and balance transfers

+Cash Back Rewards2

+5% - Office Supply Stores on your first \$10,000 in net spend annually

+2% - Restaurants and Gas on your first \$20,000 in combined net spend annually

+1% - All Other Qualifying Purchases with no spend limit

 Our Commercial Banking Team is ready to help your business grow.

-Scan the QR codes to learn more about our Comercial ONE and Business Credit Cards.
+Scan the QR codes to learn more about our Commercial ONE and Business Credit Cards.